 - Petty theft — Generally, this means stealing something worth less than $300.
 Examples are small-scale shoplifting and theft of services, such as “dining and dashing” and subway turnstile jumping.
 These offenses are classified as second degree misdemeanors, which can result in up to 60 days in jail for a first offense.
 A second offense can be charged as a first degree misdemeanor, punishable by up to one year in jail.

 - Grand theft — The threshold for grand theft is $300 worth of stolen property, but stealing certain types of property, such as a fire extinguisher, can be grand theft regardless of its value.
 The crime is of the second degree for theft of at least $20,000 and of the first degree for theft of at least $100,000.
 The penalties range from up to five years in prison for third degree to up to 30 years in prison for the first degree.

 Theft may take many forms: robbery, larceny, embezzlement, fraud and failure to make a required return of property.
 However, there are defenses available in many cases, often turning on the lack of intent to wrongfully deprive an owner of his or her property.

-Contact a capable defense attorney in Orlando for a free consultation
+Contact a capable defense attorney in Orlando for a consultation

 Mr. Yates has deep experience providing robust criminal defense against a wide range of theft charges.
-For the skilled counsel your case requires, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+For the skilled counsel your case requires, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.